erikengervall/parallax-vanilla/README.md

 Seamless and simple parallax scrolling library implemented in pure JavaScript utilizing Hardware acceleration for extra performance.

+### Super lightweight without dependencies
+Less than 5KB pure JavaScript

+### Viewport-only animations
+Parallax elements are only animated within the current viewport, thus saving enormous resources.

+### Dynamic sizing
+Elements are dynamically sized and adjusted relative to the para-speed.

+### Performance is key
+Vanilla Parallax maximizes your parallax effects with hardware acceleration and no external libraries.

 ## Installation

 Download package and include `vanilla-parallax.min.css` at the top of your page and `vanilla-parallax.min.js` at the bottom.